popeyeotaku/atntest/atntest.md

     jsr TryWrite
 ```

-As for the ATN command, TryWrite returns carry clear if there was a timeout, carry set otherwise.
+As for the ATN command, TryWrite returns carry clear if there was a timeout, carry set if we succeeded.

 If we timed out, then we want to send an ATN command to have the device stop listening.
 This ATN command will also time out, which is fine.